Our Spinal Cord Injury Program provides individualized, comprehensive care to patients with spinal cord injuries and

 - More than half of spinal cord injuries occur in people between the ages of 16 and 30, and the injuries are more prevalent in males than in females.

 Our team of dedicated specialists includes neurosurgeons, orthopaedic surgeons, rehabilitation physicians, nurses, physical and occupational therapists, respiratory therapists, a recreational therapist, speech therapist, a vocational counselor, dietitians, a psychologist, a social worker and two case managers.

-Recognized as a Certified Spinal Cord Injury Rehabilitation Program
+Accredited as a Spinal Cord Injury Rehabilitation Program

 Froedtert Hospital Spinal Cord Injury Rehabilitation Program is proud to be accredited by the Commission on Accreditation of Rehabilitation Facilities (CARF), a recognition of our commitment to excellence in patient care.